OWASP/glue/README.md

 For those interested in how to use Glue in a DevOps context, see [Glue DevOps Integration Options](./DEVOPS.md)

+Checkout the [Playground](./PLAYGROUND.md) to get a better understanding of Glue's features and how you can use them.

 # Local run

 `docker run soluto/glue`